 The difference between lathes and turning centers

 For the most part, lathes today are commonly referred to as CNC lathes and CNC turning centers.
-The CNC lathe is a simpler 2-axis (X and Z-axis) machine that is computer-controlled and, generally, has one spindle.
-CNC turning centers are also computer controlled lathes but are more powerful and can have 3, 4 or 5-axes with more versatile capabilities and applications such as turning, tapping, drilling, milling, and reaming.
-Various attachments for different types of operations are also available for the turning center.
-CNC turning centers have higher production capabilities than CNC lathes.
+The CNC lathe is a simpler 2-axis (X and Z-axis) machine that is computer-controlled and generally has one spindle.
+They are commonly flat-bed type and may have only minimal protective enclosure around the machine and the machine ways.

 Here are some of the most important parts of a CNC Lathe: